unrealbenmason/interview-assignment/README.md

    ```

 2. If you choose to use the OpenAI API:
    - You will receive an OpenAI API key from us.
-Save it in a `.env` file:
+Save it in a `.env` file in the repo:
      ```
      OPENAI_API_KEY="your-key-here"
      ```
-   - Use `python-dotenv` to load it in your script, or pass it via environment variable.
    - Please be mindful of API usage - while you can freely use the key for this project, avoid excessive calls or sharing the key.
    - **IMPORTANT**: Do not commit the `.env` file or include the API key in your submission.
 Add `.env` to your `.gitignore` file.